-LU8.B Encourage compact design.
+LU8.B Develop and adopt updated regulations and other tools to encourage compact design.

 Current zoning requirements and standards set minimum lot sizes, setbacks and parking requirements in a way that often makes it impermissible or difficult to construct compact buildings.
 Additionally, zoning standards can limit the density in conventional new developments and commercial centers to a level that does not automatically permit development that would be considered compact.
 Rather than being encouraged, developers who want to build compact developments may instead need variances to the existing requirements.
 Some jurisdictions may be unaware of the extent to which their current zoning requirements, or lack of certain specific standards, limit or even prevent compact communities.